Kano disburses over N100m UNICEF grants to 720 schools

 Alhassan said the grants (N250,000 each) were disbursed to 300 primary schools and 420 Integrated Qur’anic Islammiyya Schools in the state.

-According to him, the grants were meant for the improvement of the schools to ensure increase enrolment and assess for the girl or female children.
+READ ALSO: The killers pretended to be labourers, says 24-yr-old survivor of Borno massacre

-ALSO READ: Senate urges Ministry of Health to investigate unidentified ailment in Benue
+According to him, the grants were meant for the improvement of the schools to ensure increase enrolment and assessment for the girl or female children.

 “With the grants, we were able to sew uniforms for most of our girls that are vulnerable and few other boys who are also vulnerable.